-ED information in Healthcare Quarterly is based on analyses of attendance data in the Emergency Department Data Collection (EDDC).
-Data are extracted from the centralised data warehouse, the Health Information Exchange (HIE), administered by the NSW Ministry of Health.
+ED information in Healthcare Quarterly is based on analyses of attendance data in the Emergency Department Data Collection (EDDC). extracted from the centralised data warehouse, the Health Information Exchange (HIE), administered by the NSW Ministry of Health.
+BHI received data file for Northern Beaches Hospital from the NSW Ministry of Health.

 EDs are reported individually for hospitals in principal referral, major or district peer groups (A1, A2, A3, B, C1 and C2).
-A total of 78 EDs met the reporting criteria in the January to March 2018 quarter.
-Five or more quarters of stable data in the EDDC are required for the ED to be reported in Healthcare Quarterly.